 A bunionectomy is an option many people choose when their efforts at reducing bunion pain have not provided the relief they need.
 For this reason, this foot surgery is normally seen as a last resort option, but one unfortunately many people find necessary.

 A person with a bunion who has significant pain when walking even when wearing comfortable shoes with a large toe box is a prime candidate for bunion surgery.
 This is especially true if anti-inflammatory drugs have not made any real difference in helping a chronically painful big toe.

 While no surgeon can guarantee that you will be completely free of pain after surgery, most people who undergo bunion surgery are pleased with the results.
 This is so even with the extended time required for recovery.

-While no one looks forward to foot surgery of any kind, living with bunion pain that does not go away is an option that few people can accept.
+While no one looks forward to surgery of any kind, living with bunion pain that does not go away is an option that few people can accept.
 Surgery for bunion removal is a common option when other types of treatment do not provide adequate relief from pain.
-A high quality bunion splint such as the one from Bunion Aid reviewed here, which currently has 37 “5-star” reviews, is probably your best bet for non-invasive bunion treatment, and many podiatrists recommend such a splint before making a final decision about surgery.
+A high quality bunion splint is your best bet for non-invasive bunion treatment, and many podiatrists recommend trying a splint before making a final decision about surgery.

 Severe foot pain that is not lessened by the use of padding or splints and does not respond to anti-inflammatory drugs is the most obvious reason for bunion surgery.
 Other conditions may also lead you to chose this option such as hammertoes, a significant deformity of the big toe whereby it drifts toward the small toes, extreme stiffness in the joint of the big toe that hinders walking, and,chronic inflammation of the big toe that requires ongoing medication or injections.